nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `history`

 Example:

 ![HistoryExample](images/HistoryUseExample.png)
 - If a quiz is left unfinished (i.e. there are still questions in the quiz), the history statistics will not be updated.
-- If a quiz session has zero attempts, a default correct ration of `0.000%` will be recorded.
+- If a quiz session has zero attempt, a default correct ratio of `0.000%` will be recorded.
 - In future versions, `history` will provide more useful information to better optimize users' learning experience.

 ### Adding and removing flashcards `[coming in v2.0]`